isabella232/dtm.en/help/using/migration-to-and-from-dtm/atm1-migrate-map.md

 ![](assets/prev_generated_code3.png)

-Paste the code into the same Custom editor in dynamic tag management after the *`above this line`* code.
+Paste the code into the same Custom editor in Dynamic Tag Management after the *`above this line`* code.

 >[!NOTE]
 >
->Since mistakes can occur with copy / paste, please be sure to review the implementation in dynamic tag management thoroughly and test extensively in staging before publishing to production to ensure the expected behavior is accomplished.
+>Since mistakes can occur with copy / paste, please be sure to review the implementation in Dynamic Tag Management thoroughly and test extensively in staging before publishing to production to ensure the expected behavior is accomplished.

 ## Custom code (after products) {#section_7C14C9392E6A470FA9A2AB06D2D798A5}